Rescuers rush to help as Europe's flood toll surpasses 125

 “Climate change isn’t abstract anymore.
 We are experiencing it up close and painfully,” she told the Funke media group.

-Steinmeier, the German president, echoed her calls for greater efforts to combat global warming.
+Steinmeier, the German president, repeated his calls for greater efforts to combat global warming.

 “Only if we decisively take up the fight against climate change will we be able to limit the extreme weather conditions we are now experiencing,” he said.